mtakamichi/traffic-matrix_completion-TNNMFN/README.md

 % In MATLAB
 TNNMFN_Abilene_ANNET
 ```
 If everything is set correctly, you should obtain the same Figure 1 as reported in the paper (NMAE vs. missing probability).

-## Reproducing the Figure in the Paper

-The script TNNMFN_Abilene_ANNET.m sweeps the missing probability and plots NMAE for the proposed method and baselines (where implemented in this repo).
-The generated plot should match Figure 1 in the paper (Abilene dataset).

 ## Citation
 If you use this code, please cite: